mchenggit/kabanero-event/architecture/README.md

 #### Kabanero Repository event Listener

 The Kabanero Repository event listener receives the event, and creates a new KabaneroRun CRD to start the build.
-For the PullRequest:
+The KabaneroRun CRD makes it easy to initiate a new build, no matter how it's triggered.
+It only requires input identifying which part of source code the build, and underneath the covers, it matches the source code to pre-configure build pipeline, and starts the build.

+Here is an example for a `Push`:
 ```
 apiVersion: kabanerio.io/v1alpha1
     name: hello-world-1234567-1